-You can now move to the Local Configuration File Management option, using the Web Application or the Collector Management API.
+You can now move to the local configuration file management option, using the Sumo web application or the Collector Management API.

 Do one of the following:

-- In the Web Application, choose Local Configuration File in the Edit Collector dialog box.
+- In the Sumo web app, choose Local Configuration File in the Edit Collector dialog box.

 Step 4.
 Restart the Collector